Last updated on June 15th, 2024 at 07:31 am

 If the sale of their current home falls through or they receive a lower offer than expected, buyers can reevaluate their budget and potentially adjust their offer for the new home accordingly.

-Competition from Backup Offers: This means that if a more attractive offer comes along, the buyer with a contingent offer could be out of luck.
+Backup Offer Competition: It means that when a better offer comes along, the buyer with a contingent offer may be out of luck if they cannot perform on the contract.

-Potential for Multiple Contingencies: Sometimes, a contingent home sale may involve multiple contingencies.
+Multiple Contingencies Possibility: Sometimes, a contingent sale of home may have multiple contingencies involved.

 Having multiple contingencies can increase the complexity and potential risks involved.